 This includes more infections through water-borne organisms and pathogens such as cholera.

-Increase in the frequency of respiratory diseases
+Rise in respiratory diseases

-Living in a more sustainable way and using resources wisely can help to protect us from these issues.
+Living in a more sustainable way and using resources wisely can help protect us from these issues.

 Climate action plan 2023 - gov.ie